 Does any of this sound familiar?

-You feel alone as you navigate midlife.
+- You often feel alone as you navigate midlife.
 You know you’d benefit from a community of like-minded women, but don’t know where to find them.

 The Awakened Women Mentors Community supports women over 40 who seek a deeper sense of purpose and connection in their lives.